motion-open-source/awesome-rubymotion/README.md

 [RubyMotion Hybrid Sample](https://github.com/HipByte/rubymotion-hybrid-sample) - Example from HipByte of a RubyMotion hybrid (iOS + Android) app

-### Example OS X Apps
+### Example macOS Apps
-* [OS X RubyMotionSamples](https://github.com/HipByte/RubyMotionSamples/tree/master/osx) - Collection of RubyMotion applications for code samples by HipByte the creators of RubyMotion.
+* [macOS RubyMotionSamples](https://github.com/HipByte/RubyMotionSamples/tree/master/osx) - Collection of RubyMotion applications for code samples by HipByte the creators of RubyMotion.
 * [mctv-mac-osx](https://github.com/Motioncasts/mctv-mac-osx) - Demo Pomodoro Technique Timer App
-* [motion-osx-ib](https://github.com/MarkVillacampa/motion-osx-ib) - This is an example on how to use the ib gem in a OS X RubyMotion 2.0 application.
+* [motion-osx-ib](https://github.com/MarkVillacampa/motion-osx-ib) - This is an example on how to use the ib gem in a macOS RubyMotion 2.0 application.
 * [motion-treeview-coredata](https://github.com/mipmip/motion-treeview-coredata) - Port of the example from Connecting NSOutlineView to Core Data in 10.6 Part 1: Ordered Trees to RubyMotion.
-* [rm-osx-kartta](https://github.com/masal/rm-osx-kartta) - RubyMotion / OS X map viewer for Finnish topographical maps.
+* [rm-osx-kartta](https://github.com/masal/rm-osx-kartta) - RubyMotion / macOS map viewer for Finnish topographical maps.
-* [MotionKit OS X Samples](https://github.com/motion-kit/motion-kit/tree/master/samples/osx) - OS X Example Apps made with MotionKit
+* [MotionKit macOS Samples](https://github.com/motion-kit/motion-kit/tree/master/samples/osx) - macOS Example Apps made with MotionKit
 * [rubymotion-avfoundation](https://github.com/superplussed/rubymotion-avfoundation) - Simple OSX app using AVFoundation to stream, record, and transcode video
-* [Motion SourceList Boilerplate](https://github.com/mipmip/motion-sourcelist-boilerplate) - RubyMotion boilerplate app for Mac OS X implementing a view based Source List.
+* [Motion SourceList Boilerplate](https://github.com/mipmip/motion-sourcelist-boilerplate) - RubyMotion boilerplate app for Mac macOS implementing a view based Source List.
 * [menubar-popover](https://github.com/JonasNielsen/menubar-popover) - Example app to show how to use NSPopopver from the menubar